B U R E A U O F P U B L I C S E C R E T S

 I enjoy opera as mass entertainment, just like the circus or the funny papers, but more expensive.
 For my taste it can stand just so much intellectual content and then it becomes dull.
 I don’t even like “great music” in opera, unless Verdi is great music.
 I consider Wagner the all time low of bad taste in the history of art.
 The only Mozart operas I like are the funny ones.

 Deep, pretentious operas with difficult and ambitious music like Wozzeck give me the shudders.
 I go to opera for the same reason I listen to Frank Sinatra.
-When Frank starts reciting The Wasteland to twelve tone jazz, I won’t be there to listen.
+When Frank starts reciting The Waste Land to twelve-tone jazz, I won’t be there to listen.

 Carmen has always struck me as being about as serious as opera can get and survive as entertainment.
 Bizet’s music is clean, bright and efficient.
-Prosper Merimée was not a first-rank writer of his time.
+Prosper Mérimée was not a first-rank writer of his time.
 Nowadays he would be a successful, steady contributor to the better grade second-rate magazines.

 In Carmen he created a tragedy whose characters hover on the narrow line between the Great Archetypes of the major classics and the Great Stereotypes of mass culture.
 The librettists sharpened the story into a compact drama, and in obedience to French formula, added the balancing “good girl,” Micaela.
 It is easy to object to formulas like this — but they are all right if they work.
 Racine added just such a good girl to the dark and bloody tragedy of Hippolytus and Phaedre.
 He certainly didn’t improve Euripides, but he certainly made the story French.